CommodoreAlex/CTF-Writeups/UMass-CTF-2026/readme.md

+# UMASS CTF 2026

-In the UMASS CTF, Bryan Bidleman @bbidleman and I focused on the software reverse engineering and binary exploitation challenges.
+In the UMASS CTF, [Bryan Bidleman](https://github.com/bbidleman) and I focused on the software reverse engineering and binary exploitation challenges.

 Below are the step-by-step processes to obtaining a flag for each challenge we managed to solve for ; which was assisted too with Claude Code.